 Monday 2 December was the International Day for Persons with Disabilities – a day when people all over the world come together for a shared goal; to improve the lives of people with disabilities whatever their condition or nationality.

 On the day, many MS organisations took part in events to mark the day.
 For example, in Madrid, Spain EME marched with other organisations under the banner “Disability SOS”.

-In Russia, the All-Russian MS Society worked closely with the All-Russian Patient’s Union to organise a two-day Congress to mark the International Day for Persons with Disabilities in Russia.
-The Congress took place on 5-6 December, 2012 in Moscow.
+In Russia, the All-Russian MS Society worked with the All-Russian Patients’ Union to organise a two-day Congress to mark the International Day for Persons with Disabilities in Russia.

-More than one billion people – that's 15% of the world's population – live with some form of disability.
+More than one billion people – around 15 per cent of the world’s population – live with some form of disability.
 Accessibility and inclusion of persons with disabilities are considered to be human rights as established in the Convention on the Rights of Persons with Disabilities (CRPD).
-Yet, many national governmenets are yet to ratify the convention in their countries.
+Many national governments are yet to ratify the convention in their countries.

 To find out whether the CRPD has been ratified in your country visit the UN Enable website.